MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

     - The effort and time it takes to move to a low-carbon region.
     - Migrating data between data centers may not be carbon efficient.
     - Consider the cost for new regions, including low-carbon regions, which may be more expensive.
+    - If the workloads are latency sensitive, moving to a lower carbon region may not be an option.

 - Process when the carbon intensity is low.
   - Optimizing workloads to run when knowing that the energy mix comes mostly from renewable energy sources.